pypa/bandersnatch/README.md

 An example of an unsupported API is PyPI's XML-RPC interface, which is used when running `pip search`.

+### Bandersnatch Mission
+The bandersnatch project strives to:
+- Mirror all static objects of the Python Package Index (https://pypi.org/)
+- bandersnatch's main goal is to support the main global index to local syncing **only**
+- This will allow organizations to have lower latency access to PyPI and save bandwidth on their WAN connections and more importantly the PyPI CDN
+- Custom features and requests may be accepted if they can be of a *plugin* form
+  - e.g. refer to the `blacklist` and `whitelist` plugins

 ### Contact

 If you have questions or comments, please submit a bug report to https://github.com/pypa/bandersnatch/issues/new
+- IRC: #bandersnatch on *Freenode*

 ### Code of Conduct